Part 7: Implementing commands

 wget https://raw.githubusercontent.com/alexeygrigorev/claude-code-kid-parent/refs/heads/main/.claude/commands/parent.md

-The command name comes from the filename. kid.md becomes /kid, and parent.md becomes /parent.
+The command name comes from the filename, so kid.md becomes /kid and parent.md becomes /parent.

 The Command data class